 The Directors' Compensation Plan has been periodically revised since its adoption in 2010 to reflect the changing roles, responsibilities and commitments of Directors.
-Details of the Directors' Compensation Plan, in effect as of June 8, 2021, are provided in the table below.
+Details of the Directors' Compensation Plan, in effect as at December 31, 2023, are provided in the table below.

-Function Set Annual Fee (US\$) Variable Fee (US\$) Member of the Board of Directors (excluding the Qualified Person and CEO) \$20,000 Board Chair Additional \$50,000 Chair of the Audit Committee Additional \$10,000 Chairs of all other standing committees (additional) Additional \$5,000 Director Qualified Person (flat rate; no retainer or meeting fees paid) \$150,000 Meeting fee, per board or committee meeting attended as a member Additional \$2,000
+Board Position Set Annual Fee (US\$) Variable Fee (US\$) Member of the Board of Directors (excluding the Vice Chair, Qualified Person and CEO) \$20,000 Board Chair Additional \$50,000 Chair of the Audit Committee Additional \$10,000 Chairs of all other standing committees Additional \$5,000 Meeting fee, per board or committee meeting attended as a member Additional \$2,000 Board Vice Chair (flat rate; no retainer or meeting fees paid) \$150,000 Director Qualified Person (flat rate; no retainer or meeting fees paid) \$150,000